AbiruEkanayaka/MemFlux/docs/internals/ffi.md

 The FFI layer acts as a bridge between the external C-style world and the internal, asynchronous Rust world of MemFlux.

-1.  **Opaque Handle:** The database instance (`Arc<MemFluxDB>`) is wrapped in a struct and returned to the C caller as an opaque pointer (`*mut MemFluxDBHandle`).
-The caller never interacts with the database instance directly, only through this handle.
+1.  **Opaque Handles:** The database instance (`Arc<MemFluxDB>`) is wrapped and returned as an opaque pointer (`*mut MemFluxDBSharedHandle`).
+To manage transactions, a separate `TransactionHandle` is created and returned as a `*mut MemFluxCursorHandle`.
+The caller never interacts with the database or transaction state directly, only through these handles.

 2.  **Synchronous API:** While MemFlux is internally asynchronous (using Tokio), the FFI presents a synchronous, blocking interface.
 This is a deliberate design choice to simplify integration with most programming languages, which typically expect blocking I/O calls.